ale-mendez/ESPNN/README.md

 You can use the ESPNN package [remotely](#run-ESPNN-online) or [locally](#install-espnn).
 Find below all the usage options available.

+*Update (7/2022): WORK IN PROGRESS*

+We are working on an update for the ESPNN model.
+We expect the new version to be ready in August 2022.
+If you notice some troubling features in the stopping power, make sure to post an [issue](https://github.com/ale-mendez/ESPNN/issues) or send us and email[^2].

 ## Run ESPNN online

-The ESPNN package can be used remotely in the <a href="https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP" target="_blank">Google Colab</a> platform[^2].
+The ESPNN package can be used remotely in the <a href="https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP" target="_blank">Google Colab</a> platform[^3].
 There, you'll find a jupyter notebook with a quick tutorial on how to use the ESPNN.
 You can also make a copy of the notebook to your own personal Drive and compute the stopping power of any projectile-target combination.

 ## Install ESPNN